 Here is a picture of Kayla, who won a trophy for being named to the All Tournament Team of a basketball tournament:

 You can see that her teammates are yukking it up in the background, which can distract from the focus on Kayla’s accomplishment.

-Then I go back to the original image and create a duplicate layer, so I have two, identical layers.
-I attach the layer mask to the top layer (you can read how to do it in the GIMP documentation; I don’t want to waste space in this post on specific details).
-I then desaturate (i.e., turn into grayscale) the bottom layer and, after doing some color corrections on the top layer, I end up with a composite image that looks like this.
+After attaching the layer mask to the top layer, I then desaturate (i.e., turn into grayscale) the bottom layer and, after doing some color corrections on the top layer, I end up with a composite image that looks like this.